 Check out our Guide to Choosing a Health Insurance Policy to learn more.

 It's challenging to know what you're entitled to with healthcare coverage.
-Many policies come with lengthy terms, which complicates matters even more.
+Many policies come with lengthy terms, which complicate matters even more.
 If you are unsure whether you are eligible for a particular service or treatment, contact your provider.

 We always hear about uninsured Americans, but what about the millions of people who don't have the right amount of insurance?
 They are often just as likely to pay more for healthcare or end up with medical debts.
 Underinsurance happens for various reasons, but there are solutions to overcome this problem.